Which category is for you?

 As a programme leader you may be contacted by individuals who have completed Higher Education Academy accredited courses or programmes and asked to be registered for Fellowship via MyAcademy.

 Application fees vary depending on the route you take to Fellowship, with individuals from subscribing instutions benefiting from discounted fees.

 |Accredited Provision (individual from a subscribing institution - strategic or accredited)||Accredited Provision (individual from a non-subscribing institution)||Direct application to Advance HE (individual from a subscribing institution - strategic or accredited)||Direct application to Advance HE (individual from a non-subscribing institution)|

 Individuals who have successfully completed an Advance HE accredited course can apply for Advance HE Fellowship by making a request to their programme leader where they studied to enter their details in the respective institution’s accredited provision section in the Higher Education Academy’s MyAcademy.

 How the application is reviewed

 Applications for AFHEA and FHEA will be reviewed by two peer reviewers while applications to SFHEA and PFHEA will be reviewed by three peer reviewers.
-Successful applicants enjoy a host of benefits on gaining HEA Fellowship, so we recommend that you consider the Guide to Fellowship and FAQs carefully before submitting your application.
+Successful applicants enjoy a host of benefits on gaining Advance HE Fellowship, so we recommend that you consider the Guide to Fellowship and FAQs carefully before submitting your application.

 Please complete the form below to request an information pack, including FAQs and more information about applying for fellowship.